pxg/pxg.github.io/_posts/2025-01-07-kindle-faff.md

 Amazon could do a much better job explaining how to transfer books to Kindles via USB.
 Understandably, they are focused on people buying e-books from them in the Kindle Store and have little motivation to provide a good experience for USB transfer.
 However, they have chosen to continue to offer this functionality and should do a better job supporting it.

 P.S.
 I now have a 2014 Kindle Paperwhite looking for a good home.
 Let me know if you either want it or know a charity I could donate it to.

+Thanks to [Pete Goodman](https://petegoodman.com/) for reviewing an early version of this article.